Supreme Court Hears Fiery Arguments In Case That Could Gut Public Sector Unions

 On the other side, conservatives sympathized with Janus' argument that the unions are political, and people shouldn't have to join a union they disagree with on politics.

+Chief Justice John Roberts argued that what unions do affects policy and therefore makes them political.
+"How do negotiation over wages not affect the state budget?" he asked.

-Justice Anthony Kennedy asked David Frederick, the attorney for the American Federation of State, County and Municipal Employees Illinois affiliate, if a ruling against AFSCME would reduce its political influence.
+Justice Anthony Kennedy asked David Frederick, the attorney for the American Federation of State, County and Municipal Employees Illinois affiliate, whether a ruling against AFSCME would reduce its political influence.

 Frederick agreed that it would.